-37 On 25 June 1999, the Finance Committee approved a commitment of \$65,000,000 to the Fish Marketing Organization Loan Fund (FMOLF) to provide loans at an interest rate of 3% per annum to fishermen affected by the fishing moratorium in the South China Sea during June and July 1999.
+39 On 25 June 1999, the Finance Committee approved a commitment of \$65,000,000 to the Fish Marketing Organization Loan Fund (FMOLF) to provide loans at an interest rate of 3% per annum to fishermen affected by the fishing moratorium in the South China Sea during June and July 1999.
 The loans are for the fishermen to maintain and repair their fishing vessels for resumption of fishing operation after the moratorium.
 The FMOLF had drawn \$46,645,000 by 31 March 2000 and no further drawdown is expected.
-It is estimated that the outstanding loan amount of \$12,000 will be fully repaid in 2007-08.
+The outstanding loan amount was fully repaid on 13 March 2008.